 - Dr. Gary Chapman’s book Loving Your Spouse When You Want to Leave.
 Another recent Chapman book worth mentioning, this one speaks to the very real struggles that married people face.
 It also provides tools for positively impacting both partners in a relationship and changing the emotional climate of a marriage.

-World Marriage Day is a special occasion that honours the sanctity and beauty of marriage.
+World Marriage Day is a special occasion that honors the sanctity and beauty of marriage.
 It is a day to celebrate the love and commitment that goes into making a successful marriage.
 As well as to recognize the importance of strong and healthy relationships.
 Whether you are single or married. we encourage you to reflect on your relationships and appreciate the people who bring love and joy into your life.